SpamScope/mail-parser/README.md

 mail.subject
-mail.text_plain: only text plain mail parts in a list mail.text_html: only text html mail parts in a list mail.to mail.to_domains mail.timezone: returns the timezone, offset from UTC
+mail.text_plain: only text plain mail parts in a list mail.text_html: only text html mail parts in a list mail.text_not_managed: all not managed text (check the warning logs to find content subtype) mail.to mail.to_domains mail.timezone: returns the timezone, offset from UTC